richorama/level-geospatial/readme.md

 # How does it work?

-The data is indexed using a quad tree.
-When you index a point, it's quad key is calculated to a depth of 22.
+The data is indexed using a [quadtree](http://en.wikipedia.org/wiki/Quadtree).
+When you index a point, it's quadkey is calculated to a depth of 22.

-When you search the database, the quad key is calculated for search location, the radius is used to calculate an appropriate depth in the quad tree to search to.

-Potential matches within those quads are then tested using a simple distance calculation to work out if they are close enough to be included in the results.

-The quad key notation used is the same as Bing Maps.
-The quad keys can be inserted into this URL to retrieve a map tile for a given location:
+The quadkey is a string which stores where the point lives in the quadtree.
+The [quadkey notation](http://msdn.microsoft.com/en-us/library/bb259689.aspx) used is the same as Bing Maps.
+The quadkeys can be inserted into this URL to retrieve a map tile for a given location:

 ```
 http://ak.dynamic.t1.tiles.virtualearth.net/comp/ch/{QUADKEY}?mkt=en-gb&it=G,VE,BX,L,LA&shading=hill&og=18&n=z
 ```

+When you search the database, the quadkey is calculated for search location.
+The radius is then used to calculate an appropriate depth in the quadtree to search to.

+Potential matches within those quads are then tested using a simple distance calculation to work out if they are close enough to be included in the results.

 # TODO

 Currently searches that span the international date line will not return all results.
+Batch operations are not supported.

 # License